 (4) Clear arrangements for managing and monitoring the delivery of the strategy.

-The new Local Plan will set out the strategy for the spatial development of the area for at least a 15 year period from the date of its adoption and include a vision, key objectives, quantified targets and details of provision with the allocation of strategic sites for development.
+The new Local Plan will set out the strategy for the spatial development of the area for a period of 15 years and will include a vision, key objectives, quantified targets and details of provision with the allocation of strategic sites for development.
 The key issue for the Local Plan will be to strike the right balance between protecting and enhancing the high quality environment, whilst ensuring the islands communities and economy grow in a sustainable manner.
 Key to achieving this sustainable balance will be to improve the economic prosperity of the islands by creating new employment opportunities and improving the quality of the Tourism experience on the islands, providing more housing and ensuring our social and physical infrastructure is adequate.

 Section 113 of The Localism Act (2011) includes the requirement to produce an Authority Monitoring Report (AMR).
 Authorities can choose which targets and indicators to include in the report as long as they are in line with the relevant UK and EU legislation.
 Their primary purpose is to share the performance and achievements of the planning service with the local community.
-The Act requires every authority to produce a series of reports containing information on the implementation of the Local Development Scheme, the progress and effectiveness of the Local Plan, and the extent to which planning policies set out in the Local Plan documents are being achieved.
+The Act requires every authority to produce a series of reports containing information on the implementation and effectiveness of the Local Plan, and the extent to which planning policies set out in the Local Plan documents are being achieved.

 Supplementary Planning Documents

-As part of the Local Development Framework, a variety of documents have been produced since 2004.
+As part of the Local Plan, a variety of documents have been produced since 2004.
 These Supplementary Planning Documents (SPD) help inform and assist in the application of policies when decisions are made on planning applications.
+These include:

 The Isles of Scilly Design Guide was approved in 2006 to complement the Local Plan and the AONB Management Plan.
 It offers clear and practical guidance in order to achieve high quality and sustainable design and ensure the special character of Scilly is retained and where possible enhanced.